Wichita police respond to shooting call in east Wichita

 WICHITA, Kan.
 (KSNW) – Wichita police responded to a shooting call in the 900 block of north Ridgewood Monday afternoon.
 The call came in around 4 p.m.

-Police say upon arrival they found no one was at the residence and that a male victim was taken to hospital in a private vehicle.
+Police say upon arrival they found no one was at the home and that a man was taken to hospital in a private vehicle.
 Police said people inside the residence heard shots fired.
 There were no witnesses.

 Law enforcement officials are currently at the scene investigating.